Lee Kuan Yew is the last great living twentieth-century nation builder, if he is alive.

 Click to activate.
 Maps will open in a new window.

 Downloading the active file to your desktop should allow controlled navigation.

 Not complete, obviously.
 Some dates are exact, some arbitrary.
 They are not for the most part the starting dates of dynasties.

 The file has to be used with a lot of caution, but it does show a few simple things.
 For example, the Zhou origins of the Chinese state around the Yellow River.
 The extension of power south of the Yangtze after the Qin unification.
 The absorption of Hainan by the Han.
-The first Chinese expansion into the Tarim and Dungarian basins (Xinjiang) under the Tang (the area was not re-absorbed until the Qing or Manchu; not even the Mongols included it).
+The first Chinese expansion into the Tarim and Dzungarian basins (Xinjiang) under the Tang (the area was not re-absorbed until the Qing or Manchu; not even the Yuan governed it).
 The first inclusion of Manchuria under the Jin, ancestors of the Manchus.
 How Yunnan was not sinified until the Mongol invasion, even if the Eastern Jin had absorbed it briefly.
 The inclusion of Mongolia and Tibet by the Mongols (Yuan) and then again by the Qing.
 The absorption of Taiwan by the Qing.
 The Qing concession to Russia of territory beyond the Amur.

-The Ming conquest of Vietnam lasted about twenty years (1407-27).
+The Ming conquest of Vietnam lasted twenty years (1407-27).
 It appears as part of China in the map here, which is dated 1410.
 Had earlier Chinese dominations been only in the north?

 The confusing thing about Chinese dynasties is that Western and Eastern or Northern and Southern refer to successive incarnations of a dynasty, not simultaneous states of a divided dynasty.